compositeurdigital/compositeurdigital.github.io/UX/en/organise_content/supported_content/web_page.md

 ![Web page navigation mode enabled](../../img/content_web_page_start.JPG)

-In navigation mode, slide your finger on the item to rotate the camera and see the scene.
-If you don't touch the web page for 10 seconds in navigation mode, it will automatically disable the navigation mode and your item will behave normally when you touch it.
-You can also press the `end navigation` button (next to the action button) to end navigation.
+In navigation mode, you can interact with the website as you would do on a web browser.
+However, the manipulation actions (move, zoom, rotate) you can ordinary use on all documents are disabled (unless you touch the document on its top bar, where the website name is written).
+Pess the `end navigation` button (next to the action button) to end navigation.

 ![Web page navigation mode disabled](../../img/content_web_page_end.JPG)